microsoft/qsharp/katas/content/single_qubit_gates/index.md

 The following example contains code demonstrating how to apply gates in Q#.
 It sets up a series of quantum states, and then shows the result of applying the $X$ gate to each one.

-In the previous kata we discussed that qubit state in Q# cannot be directly assigned or accessed.
+In the previous kata, it was mentioned that qubit state in Q# cannot be directly assigned or accessed.
 The same logic is extended to quantum gates: applying a gate to a qubit modifies the internal state of that qubit, but doesn't return the resulting state of the qubit.
-This is why we never assign the output of these gates to any variables in this demo - they don't produce any output.
+That's the reason why you never assign the output of these gates to any variables in this demo - they don't produce any output.

 The same principle applies to applying several gates in a row to a qubit.
 In the mathematical notation, applying an $X$ gate followed by a $Z$ gate to a state $\ket{\psi}$ is denoted as $Z(X(\ket{\psi}))$, because the result of applying a gate to a state is another state.
-In Q#, applying a gate doesn't return anything, so you can't use its output as an input to another gate - something like `Z(X(q))` will not produce the expected result.
-Instead, to apply several gates to the same qubit, you need to call them separately in the order in which they are applied:
+In Q#, applying a gate doesn't return anything, so you can't use its output as an input to another gate - something like `Z(X(q))` won't produce the expected result.
+Instead, to apply several gates to the same qubit, you need to call them separately in the order in which they're applied:

 ```qsharp
 X(q);
 Z(q);
 ```

-All the basic gates we will be covering in this kata are part of the Intrinsic namespace.
-We're also using the function DumpMachine to print the state of the quantum simulator.
+All the basic gates covered in this kata are part of the Intrinsic namespace.
+The function `DumpMachine` is also used to print the state of the quantum simulator.

 @[example]({"id": "single_qubit_gates__pauli_gates_in_qsharp_demo", "codePath": "./examples/PauliGates.qs"})